braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/push_notifications/implementation_guide.md

 #### Code Snippets

 The following code snippets are a helpful reference on how to save and send custom events, custom attributes, and user attributes.
 This guide will be speaking in terms of UserDefaults, but the code representation will be in the form of a helper file  `RemoteStorage`.
-There also exists an additional helper file `UserAttributes`that is used when sending and saving user attributes.
-Both helper files can be found below.
+There also exists additional helper files `UserAttributes` and `NSDictionary` that are used when sending and saving user attributes.
+All helper files can be found below.

 {% tabs local %}
 {% tab Custom Events %}